Choosing the right prep school

 Any school worth its salt nowadays has more activities than any child can safely manage.
 Instead, look to see if the school allows enough free time for children to make their own fun and friendships without having their time micro-managed.
 A confident school gives children time and space and the opportunity to manage both.

 The same can also be said of impressive facilities, which parents invariably end up paying for one way or another.
 School meals were hugely improved upon a generation ago, and a glance at a menu and the dining hall should tell you whether a school is providing healthy food for your children.

-With pre-preps it may be the home-school partnerships, especially in the early years or afterschool clubs.
-With day schools, it may be bus routes or, with boarders, it may be specific questions about care, routines and weekend activities.
+With pre-preps it may be the home-school partnerships, especially in the early years or afterschool clubs, with day schools it may be bus routes, or with boarders it may be specific questions about care, routines and weekend activities.

 William Clarence Education offers unbiased expert education advice on UK School and University Placement, Oxbridge Admissions, US College Applications, UCAS application and extensive support for parents and students in all aspects of preparing for entry to the UK.